-7.1 General Provisions
+5.7.1.
+General Provisions

 The IIHF Out-of-Competition testing Program is based on two pillars, namely the IIHF Registered Testing Pool ("RTP") and the IIHF Team Whereabouts Program.
-The Anti-Doping Code includes the rules that are applicable to the IIHF Registered Testing Pool and the IIHF Team Whereabouts Guidelines include the rules that are applicable to the IIHF Team Whereabouts Program.
+The Anti-Doping Regulations include the rules that are applicable to the IIHF Registered Testing Pool and the IIHF Team Whereabouts Guidelines include the rules that are applicable to the IIHF Team Whereabouts Program.

 It is the responsibility of each Player and each Member National Association to ensure compliance with the Registered Testing Pool and the IIHF Team Whereabouts Program.
-Any Member National Association or Player who fails to submit valid whereabouts information will be subject to sanctions as specified in the IIHF Disciplinary Code or the IIHF Team Whereabouts Guidelines.
+Any Member National Association or Player who fails to submit valid whereabouts information will be subject to sanctions as specified in the IIHF Anti-Doping Regulations or the IIHF Team Whereabouts Guidelines.

-- 7.1.1 All Out-of-Competition Sample collection procedures shall follow the protocol set out in the WADA Code and the International Standards for Testing and Investigations in force at the time of the Testing. - 7.1.2 Except in exceptional circumstances, all Out-of-Competition Testing shall be without advance notice. - 7.1.3 All Players shall be subject to Out-of-Competition Doping Control carried out by the IIHF or any third party authorized or appointed by the IIHF to do so.
+- 5.7.1.1 All Out-of-Competition Sample collection procedures shall follow the protocol set out in the WADA Code and the International Standards for Testing and Investigations in force at the time of the Testing. - 5.7.1.2 Except in exceptional circumstances, all Out-of-Competition Testing shall be without advance notice. - 5.7.1.3 All Players shall be subject to Out-of-Competition Doping Control carried out by the IIHF or any third party authorized or appointed by the IIHF to do so.

-7.2 IIHF Out-of-Competition Testing Program and its criteria
+5.7.2.
+IIHF Out-of-Competition Testing Program and its criteria